Updated on March 23rd, 2023

 Snorkelling with Marine Iguanas

 This place took my breath away.
-My excitement at seeing a turtle while snorkelling just kept multiplying as there was 1, 2, then 3 or 4 together.
+When I saw a turtle while snorkelling my excitement just kept multiplying as there was 1, 2, then 3 or 4 together.
 So close & so clear!
 We observed marine iguanas feeding underwater, then followed them as they swam towards the rocks, looking so alien in this marine environment.

 Again, what looked like grey rock turned out to be marine iguanas, piled on top of each other, barely moving except to occasionally spit!
 The trick was to try & take photos without getting close enough to be spat on.